-Keeping in mind my inability to conduct such sessions frequently owing to academic and time constraints, I briefed other volunteers who had accompanied me that day as to how they should go about things in my absence, gave them the posters that I had prepared and shared with them relevant articles and links so that the unavailability of one person does not hinder slow but necessary progress.
+Keeping in mind my inability to conduct such sessions frequently owing to academic and time constraints, I briefed other volunteers who had accompanied me that day as to how they should go about things in my absence and shared with them relevant articles and links so that the unavailability of one person does not hinder slow but necessary progress.
 I will be following up and will be kept in loop throughout and will conduct similar sessions in the future as and when possible.

-8. Suggestions/Feedback:
+7. Suggestions/Feedback:

 Follow up action should be encouraged and more and more such topics to be taken up not just with children but with people of all ages so that these preventive measures that we talk about become habits and a way of life.
+However, while conducting a session of this nature, the volunteer should not be basing it on their perspective, but should adjust their perspective ranging from one target audience to another.